How To Feel Safe In Uncertainty

 By far scarier is the unknown, the unspoken, the invisible.
 The moment you give something a name the power it has over you subsides and the fear dissolves just a little.
 Many people, for example, dread going to the doctor because they’re scared they’ll be diagnosed with cancer.
 Yet, when they eventually go and get a diagnosis, they feel relief, not dread, even when they do have cancer.
 When you know the devil you’re dealing with you can come up with strategies and practical action plans.
 Not knowing leaves you with doubt and doubt is always worse than knowing.

 Once you’ve given your fear a name by speaking it out loud, you can take action.
 Knowledge is power.
 When you understand how something works, you can work with it.
-In the dark ages, we burnt witches on the stake because they understood herbs and could miraculously cure illnesses which seemed like magic.
+In the Dark Ages, we burnt witches at the stake because they understood herbs and could miraculously cure illnesses which seemed like magic.
 But it’s only magic when you don’t understand it.

 The best antidote to fear is to educate yourself.
 Find out as much as you can about the subject and make sure you get as many diverse opinions as possible.
 Learn about the nature of viruses and the benefits and disadvantages of vaccines.
 Study ways to boost your immune system and read about opinions about the virus without judging anyone as wrong.